DerekTurtleRoe/ares/docs/interface/ares.md

     This completely eliminates black borders,
     but can look very weird.
   - **Adaptive Sizing**
-    allows higan to resize its window
+    allows ares to resize its window
     when the emulated console changes the resolution of its video output.
     This can avoid black borders,